Sound Relief Hearing Center

 - Tinnitus Retraining Therapy (TRT)

 - Widex Zen Tinnitus Treatment

-To begin your evaluation, we will ask you some questions about your medical and hearing history.
+We will begin your evaluation by asking you questions about your medical and hearing history.
 Then, we will use an otoscope to inspect your outer ear and ear canal for abnormalities.
 After that, we will conduct a hearing test in a soundproof booth to determine the specific frequencies you find difficult to hear.

 During the audiometric test, we will ask you a series of high- and low-frequency words to determine your ability to understand speech.
 We will also ask you to repeat several words.
 The results of your audiometric testing will help us determine if you suffer from hearing loss.
 In addition, it can help us decide whether or not a hearing aid would improve your quality of life.